-Cabrito al pastor Goat kid seasoned with salt and spices, cooked on the grill.
+Goat kid seasoned with salt and spices, and cooked over charcoal fire.

 Obleas con dulce de leche Traditional sweet stuffed with milk caramel.